 Overwhelming feelings of anger, sadness, guilt or shame

-I have been working with EMDR since 2008 when I completed my EMDR training with Alexander Richman.
-It is the NICE approved treatment for post traumatic stress disorder (PTSD).
+I have been working with EMDR since 2008, when I completed my EMDR training.
 EMDR has been developed through clinical research over the past 20 years to treat PTSD and traumatic memories.
-It is now often also used to work with phobias and anxiety disorders.

 Counselling and therapy can help with these symptoms and experiences and EMDR can be particularly helpful.